PalmPilot: Reception

 The PalmPilot became a large success and helped Palm further establish itself as the leader in the growing PDA/handheld PC market.
 PalmPilot had reportedly sold over 1 million units by 1998.

 It was succeeded by Palm III in 1998.

+Notable uses

+IMAX used a simulator that mimics the look and feel of a PalmPilot for its Quick Turn Reel Units (to keep it simple and familiar for Imax film projectionists), which are used to screen feature films in 70mm.